Silicon Valley: Lawyers and law firms

 Prior to 1970, most Northern California lawyers were based in San Francisco, especially the experienced patent attorneys whom the high-tech industry needed to protect its intellectual property.
 During the 1970s, lawyers began to follow venture capitalists down the Peninsula to serve the booming high-tech industry in Silicon Valley.
 As of 1999, there were 2,400 lawyers practicing law in Palo Alto, a city of only 50,000 people, "the densest concentration of lawyers" in the United States outside of Washington, D.C.

-By the year 2000, large law firms from all over the world were rushing to establish offices in the mid-Peninsula region on or near Sand Hill Road, and Silicon Valley law firms had become global trendsetters in that they were the first legal services employers to adopt business casual apparel (in imitation of their startup clients).
-During this era, lawyers evolved from their relatively narrow conventional role as protectors of intellectual property into business advisers, intermediaries, and dealmakers, and thereby acquired great prominence in Silicon Valley.
-For young entrepreneurs new to the Valley's mysterious ways, their lawyer often served as their first coach, mentor, teacher, friend, and cheerleader who helped connect them to the Valley's startup ecosystem.
+By 2000, a number of large international law firms had established offices in the mid-Peninsula region, including locations on or near Sand Hill Road.
+Silicon Valley law firms were also among the early legal services employers to adopt business casual attire.
+During this period, lawyers increasingly took on roles beyond intellectual property matters, including advising businesses, facilitating transactions, and connecting entrepreneurs with other participants in the Silicon Valley startup ecosystem.

 As of 2023, the San Jose-Sunnyvale-Santa Clara metropolitan area had the highest average wage for lawyers in the United States, at $268,570.
 Above the Law occasionally publishes lists of top-performing Silicon Valley law firms, which it calls the "white sandal elite", a parody of the "white-shoe firm" descriptor traditionally applied to certain East Coast professional services firms.